xuchen66/sphinx-emdocs/source/singleparticle_serialem.rst

    EarlyReturnNextShot 0               # K2 frame, return to SEM
    R

-   echo .
+   # or comment out above two line and use below
+   MultipleRecords

+   # RefineZLP
+   RefineZLP 30

-This script calls two functions - ``AlignToBuffer`` and ``CycleTargetDefocus``.
+This script calls three functions - ``Relax``, ``BufferShot`` and ``CycleTargetDefocus``.
 The script that contains all the functions "MyFuncs" must be also loaded in one of the script buffers/editors.
 You can download the latest "MyFuncs.txt" `here on github.com <https://github.com/xuchen66/SerialEM-scripts/blob/master/MyFuncs.txt/>`_.

 This is a good time to test run this script on one of the point items in navigator windows, to make sure it runs fine.